awsdocs/amazon-ses-developer-guide/doc-source/success-metrics.md

 When you receive complaints, it's vital that you respond to them appropriately by observing the following rules:

-+ As with bounces, make sure that your complaint submission address is itself capable of receiving emails\.
++ Make sure that the address you use to receive complaint notifications is able to receive email\.
+For more information about setting up bounce and complaint notifications, see [Monitoring Using Amazon SES Notifications](monitor-sending-using-notifications.md)\.

-+ Make sure that your complaint notifications are not being marked as spam by your ISP or mail system\.
++ Make sure that your complaint notifications aren't being marked as spam by your ISP or mail system\.

-+ Complaint notifications usually contain the email content; this is different from bounce notifications, which typically only include the email headers\.
-However, in complaint notifications, the email address of the recipient who complained is typically removed\.
-Use custom X\-headers or special identifiers embedded in the email body so that you can identify the email address that filed the complaint\.
-This technique enables you to remove the address from your recipient lists\.
++ Complaint notifications usually contain the body of the email; this is different from bounce notifications, which only include the email headers\.
+However, in complaint notifications, the email address of the individual who issued the complaint is removed\.
+Use custom X\-headers or special identifiers embedded in the email body so that you can identify the email address that issued the complaint\.
+This technique makes it easier to identify addresses that complained so that you can remove them from your recipient lists\.

 ## Message Quality<a name="metrics-quality"></a>